-For a truly Fijian experience, my advice is to get off Denarau Island with its luxury hotels jostling for space on the water’s edge, and head up the Coral Coast to the Outrigger Fiji Beach Resort.
+For a truly Fijian experience, my advice is to get off Denarau Island with its luxury hotels jostling for space on the water’s edge and a sea you can’t swim in because it’s usually so rough, and head down the Coral Coast to the Outrigger Fiji Beach Resort.

-It’s about an hour and a half’s drive into the heart of Fiji and Fijian way of life.
+It’s about an hour and a half’s drive into the heart of the Fijian way of life.
 You’ll drive through Sigatoka, a major town with produce markets and local shops, and past some of the communities that Outrigger supports.

 Here’s why I can wholeheartedly recommend Outrigger Fiji Resort

-Spread over 40 acres, there are 252 rooms.
+Spread over 40 acres, there are 252 rooms including a hotel and individual bures.
 Seven are absolute beach front bures – so be in quick!
 It’s been designed to resemble a Fijian village and you’ll find tiny touches everywhere, as well as the fabulous staff who are all local and who will greet you with “bula” every time you see them.

 Kids Club: your “little riggers” can join the kids club activities from age 3-7 and “beach riggers” from 8-12.
 For your cooler than cool teens, there is a program for 13+ which includes spear making, fort tours, hiking, and a trip to Sigatoka for sand duning.